-How do I get into the program files directory in DOS?
+How to get into the program files directory in DOS

 When accessing the Program Files directory from the command line of an early version of Windows, you may encounter an error such as "Invalid number of parameters."
 This error is often caused by the lack of support for long file names.
 To get around this error, use the 8.3 file format or surround the directory in quotes, as shown in the examples below.